lovasoa/whitebophir/README.md

 The `AUTH_SECRET_KEY` variable in [`configuration.js`](./server/configuration.js) should be filled with the secret key for the JWT.

-To check for a valid board, make the roles a __object__ instead a array.
-Add all boards you want want to moderate or only edit to the array.
-With this you can select which bards are to moderate or only to edit.
+To check for a valid board name just add the board name to the role with a ":".
+With this you can set a moderator for a specific board.

 ```
 {
   ....
-  "roles": {moderator:["<boardName1>","<boardName2>"],editor:["<boardName3>","<boardName4>"] }
+  "roles": {"moderator:<boardName1>","moderator:<boardName2>","editor:<boardName3>","editor:<boardName4>"] }
 }
 ```
 eg, `http://myboard.com/boards/mySecretBoardName?token={token}`